 - November 02, 2020

-This workshop will focus on questions around professional supply, demand, and compensation.
-We will examine the main policy instruments of retraining and lifelong learning.
-How does automation affect on-the-job training in white collar professions?
+This workshop focused on questions around professional supply, demand, and compensation.
+Together with the participants we examined the main policy instruments of retraining and lifelong learning and tackled the following questions: How does automation affect on-the-job training in white collar professions?
 What does it mean when emotional-intelligence-centric professions like child and elder care are not well paid?
 How can incentives for reskilling be democratized so that they are not limited to those who are already more resilient to digital shocks and are more likely to take advantage of tax incentives and lifelong learning opportunities?
 How has the COVID-19 pandemic impacted the development of digital skills?

-This workshop will take place in English and is under the Chatham House Rule.
-It is hosted in partnership with Microsoft and belongs to a 4-part event series, in which we explore: 1) Lessons from past Industrial Revolutions; 2) A new Social Contract; 3) Automation and the Education Cycle; and 4) The policymaker’s Toolbox.
-These discussions ultimately aim to answer the questions: How can Europe, the U.S. and other industrial powers thrive in the face of the Great Decoupling How can public policy efforts work to preserve and deepen the dignity of work and meaningful economic participation in the deep digital age?
+This workshop took place in English and under the Chatham House Rule.
+It was hosted in partnership with Microsoft and belongs to a 4-part event series, in which we explore: 1) Lessons from past Industrial Revolutions; 2) A new Social Contract; 3) Automation and the Education Cycle; and 4) The policymaker’s Toolbox.
+These discussions ultimately aim to answer the questions: How can Europe, the U.S. and other industrial powers thrive in the face of the Great Decoupling?
+How can public policy efforts work to preserve and deepen the dignity of work and meaningful economic participation in the deep digital age?